Catherine Murray, Countess of Dunmore

 Catherine Murray, Countess of Dunmore (31 October 1814 – 12 February 1886), was an English peeress and promoter of Harris Tweed.

 Family

-Born Lady Catherine Herbert at Arlington Street, St James's, London, she was a daughter of George Herbert, 11th Earl of Pembroke and his second wife, the former Countess Catherine Vorontsov, daughter of Semyon Romanovich Vorontsov, the Russian Ambassador to the Court of St. James's.
+Born Lady Catherine Herbert at Arlington Street, St James's, London, she was a daughter of George Herbert, 11th Earl of Pembroke and his second wife, the former Countess Yekaterina Vorontsova, daughter of Semyon Romanovich Vorontsov, the Russian Ambassador to the Court of St. James's.

 On 27 May 1836, Lady Catherine married Alexander Murray, Viscount Fincastle at Frankfurt am Main.
 Fincastle acceded to his father's earldom of Dunmore a few months later.
 The couple had four children: